learn-co-curriculum/react-hooks-what-is-react/README.md

 ## Conclusion

-You can imagine a framework is like a car - while it is interesting and useful to know how the engine works or how to fix a transmission, it isn't necessary for using the car to get where you want to go.
+You can imagine a framework is like a car &mdash; while it is interesting and useful to know how the engine works or how to fix a transmission, it isn't necessary for using the car to get where you want to go.
 What is necessary is that you understand how to use the pedals, turn the wheel and change gears.

 First, we will be covering what you need to know to use React.
 Later, we'll go into more detail on the critical parts: the engine under the hood.
 By the end,